Office: 4-112 Mathematics Building

 Office hours 10-11:20, Tuesday and Thursday.

 This is a course in problem solving using MATLAB.
 This is commercial software produced by the company Mathworks, and is commonly used throughout academia and industry.
-We will start by going through most of Tobin Driscoll's short book "Learning MATLAB" is the first few days to learn the basic commands.
+We will start by going through most of Tobin Driscoll's short book "Learning MATLAB". for the first few weeks to learn the basic commands.
 We will then do various topics in cryptography, probability, approximation theory (and whatwever we can fit into the course) using materials I put on the website.
 There is a lot of interesting material in Cleve Moler's books "Numerical Computing in MATLAB: revised reprint" and "experiments in MATLAB", as well a few articles and blog entries by Moler from the Mathworks site.
 Moler is the original creator of MATLAB.
 Moler's books can be purchased as hard-copies, but there are also a free online versions provided by MathWorks (the company the produces MATLAB); you will need to create a MathWorks Account.

 The university has a WRTD writing requirement that can be fulfilled by submitting two of the projects from this class.
 If you intend to fulfill the requirement this way, you should register for the zero-credit course MAT 459, and let me know you want to use your MAT 331 projects for this requirement.
 I will post possible projects as the semester proceeds and we will discuss a few in class two.